Telegraph & Argus

 The Telegraph & Argus is the daily newspaper for Bradford, West Yorkshire, England.
 It is published six times each week, from Monday to Saturday inclusive.
 The newspaper has offices in Newhall Way, Bradford, from where its journalists work.
-Locally, the paper is known as the T&A. It also breaks news 24/7 on its website, which is viewed by more than 1.3 million users each month.
+Locally, the paper is known as the T&A. It also breaks news 24/7 on its website.

 Overview

 Founded in 1868, the paper was a broadsheet until 1989 when it became tabloid.
 It features a range of news, features, sport, lifestyle articles, classified advertising and special supplements.

 The Telegraph & Argus is owned by Newsquest, the second largest publisher of regional newspapers in the United Kingdom, which is owned by the American media empire Gannett.
 Perry Austin-Clarke was editor from 1992 to 2017, making him the paper's longest-serving editor.
 As of 2017, the editor was Nigel Burton.

 History

+Bradford Daily Telegraph

+The Bradford Daily Telegraph was founded by a Scot, Thomas Shields (1832–1887).
+Upon his death, two of his siblings, Agnes Shields (1835–1920) and Archibald Barr Shields (1842–1905) assumed control.
+In 1898, Agnes and Archibald Shields sold The Telegraph to a newly formed entity, the Bradford and District Newspaper Company.
+The company's chairman was James Hill (1849–1936) — a successful wool merchant who would later be knighted and serve as the Liberal MP for Bradford Central.
+Meredith Thompson Whittaker (1841–1931), an experienced newspaper executive, was appointed managing director.
+Whittaker was a brother of Sir Thomas Palmer Whittaker (1850–1919), M.P. for Spen Valley.
+Other members of the board included Alfred Holden Illingworth (1869–1925) and his 1st cousin, Percy Holden Illingworth (1869–1915); David Wade (1846–1915); and Thomas Whiteley (1850–1923), great grandfather of John Richard Whiteley (1943–2005).